resource-watch/slate/source/includes/dev/_graph.md

 -H "Content-Type: application/json"
 ```

 This endpoint creates a graph node for the metadata with id provided in the URL path.
-As you might have come across in the [Metadata endpoint documentation](#metadata12), metadata is always associated with either a dataset, layer or widget.
-So, when creating a graph node for a metadata entry, you must also to provide the resource type (dataset, layer or widget) and its corresponding id.
+As you might have come across in the [Metadata endpoint documentation](#metadata12), metadata is always associated with either a dataset, layer, or widget.
+So, when creating a graph node for a metadata entry, you must also provide the resource type (dataset, layer, or widget) and its corresponding id.

-Calling this endpoint will also create a graph edge connecting the newly created metadata graph node to the graph node for the resource (dataset, layer or widget) associated to it.
+Calling this endpoint will also create a graph edge connecting the newly created metadata graph node to the graph node for the resource (dataset, layer, or widget) associated with it.

 **This endpoint is automatically called on metadata creation**, so you don't need to manually do it yourself after you create a metadata entry.
 In order to ensure that API users cannot manually create graph nodes for metadata entries, this endpoint requires authentication from a RW API service, meaning that normal API users won't be able to call this endpoint successfully.
 If, as an API user and using your user's token, you try to create a graph node for a metadata entry, you will receive a response with HTTP status code `403 Forbidden`.